Lewis Plastic Surgery: Gordon Lewis, MD

 We suggest taking a week off work, but some patients may return to work earlier if they don’t perform any heavy lifting.
 Swelling and bruising may be present for several weeks, but you should be fully recovered in 2 to 4 weeks.

 You will return for your first postoperative visit about 2 to 4 days after the procedure.
 A few more follow-up appointments are scheduled during the recovery period.
 In the first few days, you may experience mild discomfort, bruising, and swelling, all of which are considered normal and treated with prescription medicine.

 You should wear a special support garment for 5 to 7 days after which you may resume wearing soft, non-underwire bras.
 Detailed instructions on how to care for the incisions, when to resume exercise, and other pertinent facts are provided prior to surgery.

 It typically takes about 2 to 3 months before the final results of your procedure become apparent, which happens once the tissues have softened and all swelling is resolved.

 Reducing Risks & Complications

 All surgical procedures include some inherent risks.
 To minimize the risks, ensure your surgery is conducted in a safe and secure environment using the latest surgical techniques by checking the certifications and accreditation of your surgeon.
 Accreditation boards and bodies are there to protect you.

-Dr. Gordon Lewis has 9 years of surgical experience and is affiliated with several important professional organizations, including:
+Dr. Gordon Lewis is one of the top breast augmentation surgeons in Richmond, and he has more than 10 years of surgical experience.
+He is affiliated with several important professional organizations, including: